jluk/ACC-Documentation/How-to/acc-persisting-storage.md

 ---

 # Persisting storage (preview)
-By running `createclouddrive` Cloud Console allows users to mount their own fileshare held in Azure Storage to maintain file persistence across console sessions.
+By running `createclouddrive` Cloud Console tags an Azure file share to mount and persist files across console sessions.

 This is a one-time action as the file share will be mounted on every subsequent Cloud Console session.
-It is highly recommended to mount a file share to enable use cases such as
+It is highly recommended to mount a file share to enable uses such as
-* Remember default subscription settings for Azure CLI across Cloud Console sessions
+* Remembering default subscription settings for Azure CLI 2.0 across console sessions
-* Upload/download local files to/from the Cloud Console via `clouddrive`
+* Uploading/downloading local files to/from the Cloud Console via the `clouddrive` subdirectory

-When running `createcloudddrive` Cloud Console will persist files in two ways:
+When running `createcloudddrive`, Cloud Console will persist files in two ways:
 1. Persist all files in your `$Home` directory as a 5GB image in the specified file share and sync changes automatically <br>
 ```
 /Home/<User> -----> fileshare.storage.windows.net/fileshare/.cloudconsole/user.img